First Published on this website on 12/28/2020

 Crime was insignificant in the founders’ time in comparison to the modern US.
 There was no organized police force, and the founders would again be surprised by the amount of crime taking place in the modern US, and that citizens need both to bear arms and to have armed police officers protect them, not from a foreign invasion or a domestic tyrant, but from crime.
 What a surprise!

 I do not believe crime was a motivation for the second amendment.
 The second amendment is not meant for individuals to protect themselves, rather if they protect the free State from both external and internal harm, safety would be at hand for all.
-I think the founders would say that people should not commit crimes and I would be the individual assigned to explain to them why there is such a high crime rate.
+I think the founders would say that people should not commit crimes and I should be the individual assigned to explain to them why there is such a high crime rate.

 Of course my explanation would begin with a concept frequently found in my writing: the negative effects of population growth.
 Our conversation about crime would only be a “warm-up” before getting into the subject of how to restore the republic to something even resembling the one they founded.
 For such, I see myself presenting a report of how things stand and to be able next to propose the way out for their agreement or rejection.

-The US has progressively instituted security agencies—the latest one is Homeland Security—which are anti-crime arrangements and belong to the federal structure, so it could be argued that the domestic front of the free State is covered by them, while the US military takes care of the external front.
+The US has progressively instituted security agencies —the latest one is Homeland Security— which are anti-crime arrangements and belong to the federal structure, so it could be argued that the domestic front of the free State is covered by them, while the US military takes care of the external front.

 Such argument would be sound if crime was the only factor affecting the US within its borders.
 The free State however, is an immaterial entity which should not be confused with the physical US territory, and if one was to concentrate on such immaterial essence, the main factors which could undermine it are liberal laws instituted by Congress, and the behavior and lifestyles of a portion of the population when such portion becomes a majority who imposes its frame of mind in a way that leads Congress to institutionalize it.

 Also there is the potential of the American free State being undermined by liberal opinions of the US Supreme Court.
-For example, on the subject of abortion, a majority of Supreme Court justices were able to use their intellectual skills to accommodate immorality within the constitutional order using technical arguments that turn something previously unacceptable into a common, ordinary choice.
+For example, on the subject of abortion, a majority of Supreme Court justices was able to use intellectual skills to accommodate immorality within the constitutional order using technical arguments that turn something previously unacceptable into a common, ordinary choice.
 Not all liberal-based laws and regulations are harmful to the American free State but the ones that are harmful are much more than most conservative-based laws and regulations.

 One should be clear about what is socially and politically normal in the American society instituted by its founders: that liberal-minded individuals need to adapt to the conservative fabric of the social order is normal because it was founded over conservative values.
 However, that conservative-minded individuals need to adapt to a liberal fabric imposed by new generations of Americans is not normal; it constitutes a degeneration of the original character usually known as American.